enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

 ``SmartStarSpin`` (external)
     The dimensionless spin of the SmartStar particle.
 This is a very unconstrained parameter and cannot be readily computed on the fly.
 This parameter should be set if you want to have jet feedback.
 Setting this is zero and turning on jet feedback wouldn't make sense.
-The default is set to be 0.7 and this is probably reasonable.
+The default is set to be 0.674351 and this leads to a radiative efficiency of 1.
-    Default: 0.7
+    Default: 0.674351

-``SmartStarSMSLifetime`` (external)
-    This is the lifetime for a supermassive star in years.
-After this time has elapsed a SmartStar particle which is behaving like a SMS will collapse directly into a black hole with no supernova event.
-Default: 1e6

 ``SmartStarJetVelocity`` (external)
     The velocity that the jets are ejected at.
 Typically jets are observed to travel at a substantial fraction of the speed of light -